seapagan/simple-toml-settings/README.md

 $ poetry shell
 ```

-Now, you can start to code the meat of your application.
+Now, you can start to develop the app.

 ### Task Runner